Jesus Reaching Out Giving Comfort to Another

 In our series on the highlights of the life of Jesus, we have come to that which is preeminent above all else; the scene of the crucifixion.
 I know this story has a perennial power to fascinate the human heart.

-I have, in my study, a very thick book entitled, The Assignation of President Kennedy, which is the full Warren Report on that incident a number of years ago when our president was slain in cold blood.
+I have, in my study, a very thick book entitled, The Assassination of President Kennedy, which is the full Warren Report on that incident a number of years ago when our president was slain in cold blood.
 There have been two or three books issued about that event; focusing upon it; trying to capture and reproduce the excitement, the tensions, and the tragedy of that hour.

 Through the almost 2,000 years since Jesus Christ hung upon the cross, there have been produced literally hundreds and hundreds of books about this event.
 Every generation is fascinated anew by this remarkable thing: Jesus of Nazareth dying upon the cross.
 And, there have been books written for every generation to try to recapture it, and to bring it to life again, the latest of which are probably the most well known at least of the latest books is, The Day Christ Died, by Jim Bishop, which some of you have read.